Skip to main content

 That’s it!
 The endpoint is now protected.
 The paywall will:

-• Check if the customer has a valid subscription
+• Check if the customer has a valid purchase

 • Track usage and enforce limits